 - Possibility to experience the destination, opening of restaurants, attractions hotels, national parks etc

 Which Destinations will open when ?

 When regional travel will reopen depends per region.
 Underneath an overview of re openings per continent.
 Many destinations planned opening in the 3rd quarter of 2020, but due to second waves there is still a lot of confusion and changes.
 According to the UNWTO at May 18 100% of all the countries had at least some form of travel restriction while 75% of them had their borders completely closed.

 CNN reports that Australia and New Zealand are discussing on creating a travel bubble in which their citizens can travel to each others countries.
 They are talking on maybe opening up for each other in August.
 Other countries on the radar to be slowly added are according to the CNN article, Taiwan and Hong Kong and maybe a few pacific islands.

 - Singapore has flying suspended till mid / end December.
 But opened several "green lanes" with China, Brunei, Indonesia, Japan, Malaysia and South Korea.
 Essential business travel is allowed as long as a business applies for the travel request and a swab is taken max 48 hours prior to arrival.
-Singapore is in talks with New Zealand to do the same.
-A new green lane with Malaysia will open on 10 August.
+Singapore is in talks with New Zealand & Germany to do the same.

 - Singapore create an special zone with hotels, meeting rooms and conference space for business travelers to meet, you can go in without quarantine for max 14 days and have to do a test every other day.